cyberpyre-dev/cyberpyre-mkdocs/docs/mechanics.md

 | **Military-grade** | <ul><li>Reduce a character’s Cyberware Density by 3 for the remainder of the session.</li><li>If a character who has taken military-grade immunoblockers fails to upkeep their intake of this kind of immunoblocker at the beginning of the next session, that character is assumed to have a Cyberware Density level equal to their original Cyberware Density +3 for the remainder of that session.  </li> <li>The first roll of that session in which that character utilize any cyberware will immediately cause them to suffer a **Cybernetic Compulsion**.</li>|

 ### Other Ways to Reduce Cyberware Density
 The only way to permanently reduce a character’s Cyberware Density is to have their cyberware removed, though this removal may have additional mechanical and narrative drawbacks for the character.
 This is particularly true for mortals, who cannot regrow lost limbs or other vital organs that were previously replaced by cyberware.

 ## Glitch Dice, Glitchy Criticals, and Terminal Failures
-Each time a character with cyberware compiles a dice pool (see **Vampire: the Masquerade: 5th Ed Corebook**, p.___) which utilizes any of that cyberware, the dice pool must be augmented with **Glitch Dice**, typically represented in a dice pool with blue D10s.
+Each time a character with cyberware compiles a dice pool (see **Vampire: the Masquerade: 5th Ed Corebook**, p.___) which utilizes any of that cyberware, the dice pool must be augmented with **Glitch Dice**, which can be represented in a dice pool with blue D10s.

-Attribute rolls, Discipline power rolls, Operating System power rolls, and any other roll which utilize a character’s installed cyberware will swap a number of normal dice with Glitch Dice equal to half their character’s Cyberware Density, rounded up.
+Attribute rolls, Operating System power rolls, and any other roll which utilize a character’s installed cyberware will swap a number of normal dice with Glitch Dice equal to half their character’s Cyberware Density, rounded up.

 > Ben's character is a mortal with a Cyberware Density of 5.
 He is compiling a dice pool for an attack (Strength + Melee) which uses a thermal vibroblade embedded in his character's arm.
 His character's Strength is 3 and their Melee is 2.
 His final dice pool will consist of 5 dice, 3 of which are Glitch Dice.